 The Project would not result in adverse effects to existing or proposed ROWs.
-The Project Applicant would be required to coordinate with existing ROW holders such as the Yellow Pine Solar Project or Nevada Department of Transportation (NDOT) where the Project would be located adjacent to an existing ROW.
+The Project Applicant would be required to coordinate with existing ROW holders such as the Yellow Pine Solar Project, Nevada Department of Transportation (NDOT), or the GridLiance West Core Upgrades Transmission Project where the Project would be located adjacent to, or overlap with, an existing ROW.
 Any work within an existing ROW, such as within the existing NDOT SR 160 ROW, would be coordinated with the existing ROW holder.
+The proposed auxiliary power/telecommunications line would cross the existing SR 160 ROW and tie into the existing regardless of which route was selected.
+The Project Applicant would coordinate any SR 160 crossing with both NDOT and Valley Electric who would provide the energy to the substation and ultimately build and own the auxiliary power poles.